Mother of God School: Student Clubs and Activities

 Mother of God has a number of clubs, including Boy Scouts chapters; a Robotics Club; and a Mathcounts club which has consistently achieved Silver and Gold Level status.
 The school has a history of Mathcounts competitors who have done well in local competitions, including some who have progressed to the state level.
 The School also has a Drama Club with annual productions, and a concert band and string ensemble that have bi-annual concerts.
 The school's "Band" teachers and conductors are members of the Washington Archdiocesan Music Teachers' Council, which provides music lessons and extracurricular band experiences for Catholic schools in the Archdiocese of Washington.

 Athletics

 The school's athletic programs currently consists of CYO basketball teams.
-Cross Country and Soccer teams have been added recently.
+Cross Country, Track, and Soccer teams have been added recently.

 Traditions

 The School has developed certain fundraising and other traditions including its "Race for Education" and GlobalFest traditions.
 The first encourages students to obtain sponsors for certain running events and the other is an annual multicultural event with selective ethnic foods, related student stage performances, and a silent auction.